 This is the cheapest option as it requires little to no technical or design skills.
-Everything is already templated out and you can essentially plug and play.
+Everything is already templated out, and you can essentially plug and play.
 Popular website builders include Wix, Squarespace, and Weebly.

 Website builders are great for small blogs or businesses just starting.
-However, as your company grows, you may find that they lack customization options needed to build your brand and set yourself apart from the competition.
+However, as your company grows, you may find that they lack the customization options needed to build your brand and set yourself apart from the competition.

-WordPress is a free website building tool that offers more customization for your site than website builders, but it requires more technical knowledge, specifically coding.
+WordPress is a free website-building tool that offers more customization for your site than website builders, but it requires more technical knowledge, specifically coding.
 It also requires much more setup and maintenance work than website builders.

 WordPress is a great option that offers the benefits of website builders with the added benefit of coding customization.